yashjoshi007/seatgetter/README.md

 - Connect your device through a USB cable and turn on developer options.
 - Run the app through IDE a prompt for installation will be asked in your device, select install and test the app.

+## Features:
+- Different color codes for different seat types.
+- Auto-scroll to the seat which has to be found.